inrupt/solid-client-authn-js/README.md

-# Solid-Auth-Fetcher
+# solid-client-authn

-Solid-Auth-Fetcher is a library designed to authenticate with Solid identity servers and make requests to Solid storage servers from JavaScript client deployed in any environment.
+solid-client-authn is a library designed to authenticate with Solid identity servers and make requests to Solid storage servers from JavaScript client deployed in any environment.

 ## Using the Appropriate API

-Solid-Auth-Fetcher includes two APIs for building applications: a "Single Session API" and a "Multi Session API".
+solid-client-authn includes two APIs for building applications: a "Single Session API" and a "Multi Session API".

 ### When to use the "Single Session API"

-Solid-Auth-Fetcher's "Single Session API" is designed to provide a streamlined experience to implementing authentication in apps that are focused on one user.
+solid-client-authn's "Single Session API" is designed to provide a streamlined experience to implementing authentication in apps that are focused on one user.
 You'd use the single session api to

  - Create a single page web application that only one user logs into at a time.
  - Make a bot that only represents one user.